SDarkMagic/cursed-titanfall-docs/docs/index.md

 nswrap: waiting for children to exit```
 - [ ] Enemy spawned prowlers cause crash on wave reset
 - [ ] Disembarking while hover is active with viper thrusters by moving to a higher location so it registers as standing.
 Should just need an `IsValid` check on the weapon
+- [ ] Kraber bullets crash when in vortex shield
 - [ ] *FUNCTION [RemoveMod()] weapons/mp_titanability_hover.nut line [74]
 *FUNCTION [unknown()] weapons/mp_titanability_hover.nut line [141] - entity is null
 - [x] Arc Titans causing crashes after giving ronin passive (have not been able to replicate since)